|

 1805 to establish

-an independent nation in the western territories,
+an independent nation in the western territories.

 Harman was

-they stayed at one point with
+stayed at one point with

-Thomas Addis Emmet in New York,
+Thomas Addis Emmet

-he died Guernsey, Channel Islands,
+He died in Guernsey, Channel Islands,

-2nd Feb 1831 (NOT 1st), age 66 yrs, bur Guernsey.
+2 Feb 1831 (NOT 1 Feb), age 66 yrs, bur Guernsey.

-Margaret died New York, 1842, age 63 yrs,
+Margaret died New York, 1842, age 63 yrs.

 In 1996 her remains were re-buried on Blennerhassett Island.